bio-phys/cadishi/doc/index.rst

 GPUs, Cadishi would use two CPU worker processes (one per multi-core chip) and two GPU worker processes (one per GPU card).

-Optionally, Cadishi supports orthorhombic periodic boxes, applying the minimum image convention to the distances internally.
-Support for triclinic boxes is implemented following the equations given by Tuckerman (M. E. Tuckerman.
+Cadishi supports orthorhombic and triclinic periodic boxes, applying the minimum image convention to the distances internally.
-Statistical Mechanics: Theory and Molecular Simulation.
-Oxford University Press, Oxford, UK, 2010.).
-Note that we consider support for triclinic boxes as highly experimental.
-Check your results carefully for possible inconsistencies.

 Computations can be performed in single (default) or double precision.
 Optionally, the distances can be checked if they fit into the desired histogram width.
-Given the combinatorial space resulting from these possibilities, templated C++ code is used to generate machine code with a minimum amount of branches at runtime.
+Given the combinatorial explosion resulting from these possibilities, templated C++ code is used to generate machine code with a minimum amount of branches at runtime.
 Recent compilers are known to generate well-vectorized machine code from the distance calculation for the CPU.
 The GPU kernel benefits